-In September and early October 2022, a small field program of prospecting and additional till sampling (for mineral grain counts) was completed.
+In September and October 2022, a small field program of prospecting and additional till sampling (for mineral grain counts) was completed.
 In general, the nature of the till sampling medium suggests that excessive dilution from far travelled materials greatly supresses the local bedrock signal.
 Additional sampling is planned.
 Work is ongoing with respect to refining the clay size geochemical data of the till survey where weak signals are present in the northeastern area of the property.
+A rock sampling program is planned for the summer of 2024.